Manage Servers, Projects, Tracks and Engines in Director Print

 Show Servers in Director by

-Determine whether Servers will be shown in the Director client UI by their Machine Name or by their Description.
+Determine whether Servers will be shown in Operations by their Machine Name or by their Description.
 This will change the way Tracks are shown in the Director menu as well as in the Title bar of any Track window

 Additional configuration settings